mhaugrud/msumcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

 .. note::
-    If you want to try some image processing on your own, outside of this interactive textbook, you must install the cImage module.
+    If you want to try some image processing on your own computer, outside of this interactive textbook, you must install the cImage module.
+(This has already been done on Smaug.)
 The easiest way to get this is to run the command ``pip install cImage`` from the command line.

-Then import as shown below:
+    There a two differences as shown below:

     .. sourcecode:: python